raosaqib/RestAssurred-TestNG-Allure/README.md

 - 1)If you want to add any endpints- Naviagte to Class EndPoints & define it there and define method in OpenMapsStationApihelper
 - 2)OR To write any new test case .Just call the helper class method in test for existing services or new.
 - write the method in the test class.
+-Default test report is testng report -which can be find under testoutput folder
-- After running the test allure results filder should generate
+- After running the test allure results folder should generate
 -------------------------------
 #How to Generate Allure Reports
 ===============================